 Make sure your IEP team is aware of this diagnosis and that strategies are implemented to help your child visually access his/her education.

 Ask if your school district or county has TVIs (teachers of the visually impaired) and determine if this will help your child.
 Request a Functional Vision Assessment or FVA.

 - autism spectrum disorders

 - severe bilateral central scotomata (with eccentric fixation)

 - profound mental retardation

-“The child’s vision will vary from day to day, hour to hour.”
+“The child’s vision will vary daily, hour to hour.”
 FALSE.
-The child’s visual abilities do not change, the environment may change.
+The child’s visual abilities do not change; the environment may change.

 And unlike many ocular (eye-based) problems, CVI patients can improve their vision.
 Improved vision feeds cognition and builds those neuropathways.